MAGNOLIA – BEST READ WITH A MINT JULEP

 The flowing draperies which adorn the great bronze woman are held at the waist by a huge broach having the letters “U.S.” which are easily read as one gazes up at the statue.
 A wreath, presumably an olive branch of peace, and a shield also designated with stars and bars are held in her left hand.
 The head of Lady Freedom is covered by a helmet encircled with stars and surrounded by a crest composed of an eagles head and an arrangement of feathers suggested by the costume of American Indian Tribes.
 It is these feathers that give the impression that the statue is an Indian figure and many stories have been told from generation to generation about the Indian maid, Pocahontas atop the Capitol dome.
 The Statue of Freedom was erected in parts, but the final date for placing the completed head and shoulders of the statue above the Capitol was December 2, 1863.
 It was a gala event designed by the War Department with a special order providing a national salute of thirty-five guns to be

+fired from a field battery on Capitol Hill at the moment the American flag was unfurled from the top of the statue.
+The last gun from the salute was to be answered by a similar salute from the twelve forts which fortified the City of Washington at that time.
 In spite of the war anxiety, people came in great numbers that cold December day to watch the symbol of American Freedom secured to her final place on the Capitol dome.
 Uneasy eyes watched the movement of the statue as it was slowly carried upward by a steam hoisting apparatus from the ground in front of the building.
 In twenty minutes, the three hundred feet were covered, and the head and shoulders of Lady Freedom were moved to their place and secured to the other parts of the figure.
+As soon as the assembling of the statue was complete, the Stars and Stripes of the Union was unfurled over the head, and the National Salute resounded through the hills of Virginia and Maryland.
+This simple ceremony was said to spur the people on to more determined acts to save the Union which was still being threatened by the war between the states.
+The original plaster model from which the bronze status was cast is now a museum piece in the National Museum.

 INERADICABLE – Better read with a good scotch….